nucleuscloud/neosync/docs/docs/deploy/database.md

 ### Custom Role

+> **NB:** This section details an example setup to showcase a more advanced configuration that contains hierarchal roles.
+It is not necessarily meant for a production usecase.

 If you aren't running the database migrations with a SUPERUSER, and instead with a custom role, you'll need to give it some base permissions that coincide with the resources it creates that are detailed in the summary of the parent section.

 Let's create a sample role: